Alert

 Key information

 This procedure starts with notification of a possible additional injury or condition and ends with making a decision to accept or not accept the injury or illness.
-To be compensable, additional entitlement must be related to the work accident or injury.
+The additional diagnosis could be a new physical injury, or it could be a psychiatric or psychological injury (secondary psychological injury or SPI).
+To be compensable, the additional diagnosis must be related to the work accident, compensable injury, or treatment for the compensable injury.

-There are injury-specific scenarios such as second injury, etc. that follow the same detailed procedure steps to determine entitlement, but they may have unique considerations that need to be reviewed and met prior to making a decision.
+There are injury-specific scenarios such as second injury, secondary psychological injuryWhen a worker has a compensable physical injury and later develops a psychological injury as a result of the compensable physical injury., substance use disorder, etc. that follow the same detailed procedure steps to determine entitlement, but they may have unique considerations that need to be reviewed and met prior to making a decision.
 Refer to the Additional diagnoses and specific circumstances section.

 Detailed business procedure